henleyaustin/henleyaustin/readme.md

 # 👋 Hey, I'm Austin!

 I'm a software developer specializing in the **.NET / Angular** stack.
 Many of my recent Github projects are personal explorations or apps I'm currently developing privately, so they're not set as open-source.
-If you're curious to check them out or discuss any details, feel free to reach out—I'm always happy to walk through the code or share what I've been working on!
+If you're curious to check them out or discuss any details, feel free to reach out — I'm always happy to walk through the code or share what I've been working on!

 ---